Close Menu

 Benefits of Outdoor Activities for Mental Health

-• Less Stress: Nature helps lower your heart rate and blood pressure.
+• Less Stress: Being outside might help your heart rate and blood pressure go down.

-• Better Mood: Exercise outside releases endorphins, chemicals that make you feel good.
+• Better Mood: Your body releases endorphins when you work out outside.
+These are chemicals that make you feel good.

 How Outdoor Activities Improve Mental Health: A Breakdown